 Descending through the conning tower, the boarding party learned the worst: Departing Germans had tried to scuttle their ship by opening one of the sea valves.
-505 was taking on water.
-If the boarding crew did not quickly locate which valve was open, 505 would sink with her valuable code materials.
+The u-boat was taking-on water.
+If the boarding crew did not quickly locate which valve was open, 505 would sink with her valuable Enigma-code materials.

-The 505 was towed (with the American colors flying above the flag of the Third Reich) to Port Royal Bay in Bermuda.
-There she would be safe from German knowledge that the ship did not sink.
-Like the 110, 505 gave up what the Allies needed most—and their secrets remained hidden until well after the war.
+Like U-110, U-505 gave-up what the Allies needed most—and their secrets remained hidden until well after the war.
 As late as 1980, Admiral Doenitz (chief commander of the German fleet and President after Hitler's death) did not believe Enigma had been compromised.